 If you get instant dried yeast (easy bake) you can add it straight to your flour.
 If you get active dried yeast, you will need to whisk it into your water first.

 The method for mixing the ingredients by hand is super easy and barely requires any explanation.

 Simply place your fingers together so there are no gaps in your hand.
 Starting from the middle of the bowl, stir in a circling motion, bringing the ingredients together.

 Once you start forming a dough, press down in order to incorporate as much flour into the dough as possible.
 For Neapolitan pizza, we want quite a dry dough that will be really strong.

 This will enable us to stretch the pizza out really thin.
 Don’t worry if your dough looks dry, it will become smooth after we rest if for 30 minutes and especially after kneading.

 Now we have everything we need, let’s jump into mixing the pizza dough.
 Follow the recipe below and check out the video at the top of this page.

 Note: Caputo 00 pizza flour is an excellent option, especially for Neapolitan style pizza.
 It is one of the more widely available “professional” pizza flours.
 I have provided a link to it on Amazon below (a large chef’s bag).
 Aside from this flour, most 00 flours should work fine.

 With Strong White Bread Flour:

 And that’s it!
 Mixing pizza dough by hand really is that simple.
-In the next part I’ll go into the kneading of the dough.
-If you can’t wait, check out my other article on kneading by hand here (with short video).
+Check out part 2 here where I explain the kneading of the dough.

 Please feel free to watch the video and leave me a comment on YouTube and subscribe or like if you found the video useful.
 You can also leave a comment at the bottom of this page.